katelynnrachel/pilates-studio-recommendation-engine/README.md

 ## Data Sources

 ### Yelp Reviews (Primary Data Source)
+Yelp review data was initially collected using the Yelp API to identify Pilates studios and retrieve review text.
+The retrieved data was processed and saved locally as structured CSV datasets to enable repeatable analysis without requiring repeated API calls.

+Review text was then used to extract sentiment-derived experiential attributes such as instructor quality, cleanliness, intensity, studio vibe, and perceived value.
 Yelp review text serves as the core data source for this project.
 Yelp data was used to:
 - identify Pilates studios,
 - analyze review text,
 - extract sentiment scores for experiential attributes.

 The Yelp Academic Dataset was used during development and exploration.
 Due to GitHub file size constraints, raw Yelp JSON files are not included in the repository.
 All processing logic that relies on this data is documented in the codebase.
+The Streamlit application reads from the processed dataset rather than making live API calls, ensuring fast performance and avoiding external API dependencies during runtime.

 ### Google Places API (One-Time Enrichment)
 The Google Places API was used to enrich studio profiles with: